sleepyfox/7L7W-Erlang/day2/blog-erlang-day2.md

 Pattern matching is like a case statement, where if a thing matches an expression a clause is evaluated.
 A guard very similar, but instead of matching a value to an expression, a predicate is evaluated and the clause evaluated only if the predicate is true.

 ## Exercises
+### Lookup in tuple-list by key
-### Consider a list of keyword-value tuples, such as [{erlang, "a functional language"}, {ruby, "an OO language"}] - write a function that accepts the list and a keyword and returns the associated value for the keyword
+Consider a list of keyword-value tuples, such as [{erlang, "a functional language"}, {ruby, "an OO language"}] - write a function that accepts the list and a keyword and returns the associated value for the keyword

 This seems simple enough:
 ```erlang